Profiles of the Little Rock Nine who integrated Central High

 Melba Pattillo Beals currently lives in the San Francisco area.
 Her mother, Lois, had been among the first black graduates from the University of Arkansas.

-Beals earned a bachelor's degree in journalism from San Francisco State University, a master's at Columbia and a doctorate at the University of San Francisco.
+Beals earned a bachelor's degree in journalism from San Francisco State University, a master's at Columbia University Graduate School of Journalism and a doctorate at the University of San Francisco.
 She worked as a reporter in public television and at an NBC affiliate and also wrote "Warriors Don't Cry: A Searing Memoir of the Battle to Integrate Little Rock's Central High."

 ———